hailo-ai/Hailo-Application-Code-Examples/yolov5_yolov7_detection_cpp/README.md

 **Last HailoRT version checked - 4.12.0**

-This is a hailort C++ API yolov5 & yolov7 detection example.
+This is a HailoRT C++ API yolov5 & yolov7 detection example.

 The example does the following: